Inside Victoria Miro: One of London’s striking contemporary Art galleries

-The architecture is genuinely show stopping—soaring ceilings, floating staircases, and gallery spaces that unfold with cinematic precision.
+The architecture is genuinely show stopping with soaring ceilings, floating staircases, and gallery spaces that unfold with cinematic precision.
 Everything feels intentional.
 A long glass corridor connects the front of the gallery to a peaceful garden out back (complete with a reflecting pool).
 Though the exterior leans toward the raw and utilitarian, the interior strikes a perfect balance: elevated and polished, yet low-key and inviting.

 Inka Essenhigh’s The Greenhouse